... Are you one of many physiotherapists struggling to motivate patients?

 MOTI is a hands-free, pebble-sized digital measuring device that makes objective measurements on all joints on patients.

-You can measure joint range of motion and movement quality measurements, and the device documents all progress for you, and relays this information on the app to the patient in an easy-to-understand format.
+You can measure joint range of motion and movement quality measurements, and the device documents all progress for you.

 With MOTI, you can